Predict-and-recompute conjugate gradient variants: Rounding error analysis

 This is almost the same as \cref{eqn:prcg:sk} except that \( \vec{A}\delta_{\vec{p}_{k}} - \beta_k \delta_{\vec{s}_{k-1}} \) has been replaced by \( -\Delta_{\vec{w}_k'} \).
 Thus, through similar computations as above, we find

 where there error term is given by

 and

 While the three-term Lanczos recurrence generated by \PipePRCG is satisfied to within local rounding errors, the error term \( \vec{F}_k \) for \PipePRCG depends on \( \Delta_{w_k'} \) rather than \( \vec{A} \delta_{\vec{p}_k} \).
 Thus, it is reasonable to expect it to be larger than the error term for \PRCG.
-On the other hand, the expression for the degree to which \GVCG satisfies the three-term Lanczos recurrence depends on errors made at all previous steps \cite{greenbaum_liu_chen_19}.
+On the other hand, the expression for the degree to which \GVCG satisfies the three-term Lanczos recurrence depends on errors made in all previous steps \cite{greenbaum_liu_chen_19}.
 This provides some intuition for why the rate of convergence of \PipePRCG is observed to be better than \GVCG.
+Again, a numerical comparison is shown in \cref{fig:residual_gap-three_term_error}.